 Notes

-• Smoker Temperature and Wood: For a pellet smoker, use 225°F; for charcoal smokers, 250-275°F. For smoke, I prefer post oak wood chunks, but mesquite, pecan, or a combination with cherry/apple also works well.
+• Smoker Temperature and Wood: For a pellet smoker, use 225°F; for charcoal smokers, 250-275°F. For smoke, I prefer post oak wood chunks, but mesquite, pecan, or a combination with cherry/apple also works great.

 • Cook Time: Approximately 1 to 11/2 hours per pound at 250°F.

-• Thermometers: Use multiple for accuracy: one in the brisket, one on the grate, and a handheld for spot checks.
+• Thermometers: Use multiple probes for accuracy: one in the brisket, one on the grate, and a handheld for spot checks.

 • Open the smoker lid as few times as possible during the cook.